 - Category 1: Excellent, highest priority to fund: Excellent proposal with no issues or minor revisions needed.
 Important, critical, compelling, high-priority project and proposal meets all program requirements.
 Minor revisions are allowed before funding is finalized. - Category 2: Acceptable, lower priority to fund: Acceptable to fund it additional funds become available.
 Proposal meets program requirements but is not the highest conservation priority.
-Concerns and conditions for the proposal should be described in detail by the reviewers.

-• Category 3: Do not fund.
+Concerns and conditions for the proposal should be described in detail by the reviewers. - Category 3: Do not fund.
 Reject proposal.
 Project does not address a priority or is unlikely to achieve the desired impact, and/or proposal has other fundamental issues or problems that make it unsuitable for this program.

 Each review panel submits their individual scores to the panel chair prior to the review.
-The panel chair will organize the scores to identify trends and areas of alignment amongst the reviewers.
+The panel chair will organize the scores to identify trends and areas of alignment among the reviewers.
 These trends and areas of alignment may be used to facilitate the panel discussion (i.e., the highest ranked proposals may get discussed first).
 During the review, the panel will briefly discuss each proposal and agree on a consensus score using the same 1-3 scoring system above.
 The panel recorder will document any pertinent discussion items that demonstrate how a panel reached consensus to provide sufficient support for the consensus score.
 Ultimately, it is the consensus score of the review panel that will determine whether the proposal is recommended for award.
-The Service will attempt to fund all projects in the highest ranked category (Category 1).
-If available funding is insufficient to fund them all, proposals within the highest ranked category will be further ranked, then funded in order of that ranking.

-Proposal revisions: Following review, applicants whose proposals scored a Category 1 or a Category 2 in merit review may be asked to provide revisions to the project scope and/or budget before an award is made.
+Co-design with Service for final proposal development: Following review, the highest ranked project will be requested to work with the Service on the co-development of the final proposal.
 Applicants whose project is recommended for funding may be asked to demonstrate financial capabilities to manage Federal funds in accordance with standards set in 2 CFR 200.302 Financial management.